nicolasdfoti/handcrafted-haven/handcrafted-haven/README.md

 - I fixed the app structure by adding a component folder and moving them there, and moving the CSS files into the UI.
 All imports were fixed, as was the SCSS processing.
 Everything is working fine.
 - Nav component was changed to NavLinks
 - Changed logo and styles navlink, added login button
+- New section at the end separating the hero and the call to action to invite artisans to join